kingkenway/jumga-frontend/README.md

 # jumga

 ### Introduction
-Project jumga is a full stack powered with Vue.js as the frontend and Django as the backend.
+Project Jumga is a Full stack application, powered with Vue.js as the frontend and Django as the backend.
+It is a payment system powered by flutterwave, to help businesses grow with a robust interface

 ## Project setup
 ```